ParvinR/portfolio/README.md

    Bold and technical with a dark theme.
 I wanted something that feels like it belongs in the engineering and defense world, not a generic light-mode portfolio.

 2. **What color scheme will you use and why?**
    Deep charcoal background (#0d0d14) with purple accents (#7c3aed and #a78bfa).
 I chose purple partly because it matches my martial arts background (Purple Dragon) and partly because it stands out from the sea of blue tech portfolios.
+I also checked to see if it passed the contrast test.

 3. **What fonts will you use for headings and body text?**
    Playfair Display for headings because it is elegant and serious.
 DM Sans for body text because it is clean and easy to read.
 JetBrains Mono for code snippets and tech tags.